spatie/myray.app/docs/php/vanilla-php/custom.md

 ---
+title: Adding your own Ray functions in PHP
-title: Custom functions
+menuTitle: Custom functions
 weight: 5
 ---

-# Adding your own Ray functions in PHP

 In all PHP projects, `ray` will proxy all calls to the `Spatie\Ray\Ray` class.
 This class is macroable: you can dynamically add your own functions to it.